-3. Water - You will stay informed and respect the local environmental laws concerning the protection and conservation of waterways, and will comply with all local environmental laws related to any water bodies within and adjacent your farm.
+3. Water - You will stay informed and respect the local environmental laws concerning the protection and conservation of waterways, and will comply with all local environmental laws related to any water bodies within and adjacent to your farm.
 You are required to properly treat water before disposing of it.
-You will not rely upon subterranean water sources to irrigate crops other than those that (i) that are located on your property or (ii) for which you have received local permits and authorizations.
+You will not rely upon subterranean water sources to irrigate crops other than those (i) that are located on your property or (ii) for which you have received local permits and authorizations.

-4. Forests - You will stay informed and respect the local environmental laws concerning the protection and conservation of forests, and will comply with all local environmental laws related to any water bodies within and adjacent your farm.
+4. Forests - You will stay informed and respect the local environmental laws concerning the protection and conservation of forests, and will comply with all local environmental laws related to any water bodies within and adjacent to your farm.
 You will not expand agricultural operations to any natural reserves.

 5. Wildlife - Preserve bees, birds and other wildlife natural habitats and ecosystems, on and around farms.
 You will not hunt threatened or endangered species included on the IUCN Red List in your area.

 6. Sanitary - You are required to use a drying platform or rooms approved by your appointed Beyond Trade technical team that are protected from anything that might contaminate the coffee.

 7. Transportation - During transportation, you cannot use anything other than bags designed to transport green coffee beans, including grain pro bags and other coffee bags.
 Other bags like grocery bags, dog food bags or anything that are not created for the purpose of carrying coffee cannot be used.